LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ![](../img/testCases/shellshock/q3_2.png)

-Then he run the cmd provide by ChartGPT in our vm1 and copy the result in ChartGPT,  then the ChartGPT will explain why he got the file path:
+Then he run the cmd provide by ChatGPT in our vm1 and copy the result in ChatGPT,  then the ChatGPT will explain why he got the file path:

 ![](../img/testCases/shellshock/q3_3.png)

-Based on the ChartGPT's explanation, he know the file is the correct one,  Then he can ask the question about how can we get the flag:
+Based on the ChatGPT's explanation, he know the file is the correct one,  Then he can ask the question about how can we get the flag:

 ![](../img/testCases/shellshock/q3_4.png)